Hello and welcome to the second section on the forex trading course.

 What's in an economic calendar?

-In forex trading, the economic calendar plays a major role for fundamental analysis.
+In forex trading, the economic calendar plays a major role in fundamental analysis.

 The economic calendar is a schedule of events over a period of time.
 These events are economic indicator releases from the respective statistics agencies.